Learn How to Relax Without Alcohol:...

 In moments of stress, breathing can help.
 Research links breath control with benefits for your body and mind.3

-Here's one technique you can try:
+Here's a technique you can try:

 Rest your hand on your belly as you take slow, deep breaths in and out.
 Notice how it feels to breathe, both in your lungs and as your breath moves your hand.
 Continue this exercise for as long as you like.
 Try to observe your experience without judgment.